tiffthurm/tiffthurm/README.md

-Hi, my name is Tiffany Thurman (she/her).
-I am CS student at Purdue University.
+Hi, this is Tiffany's github!

 <!--
 **tiffthurm/tiffthurm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.